-Most systems will include a forage of straw or silage alongside the cereal to help reduce the risk of acidosis occurring.
-The structural fibre helps the microbial population in the rumen and ensures the rumen mixes and functions more efficiently .
+Most systems will include fibre as straw or silage alongside the cereal to help reduce the risk of acidosis occurring.
+The effective fibre feeds the microbial population in the rumen and ensures the rumen mixes and functions more efficiently.
 The fibre helps increase cudding which in turn results in larger amount of saliva from the cattle being produced, adding a natural buffer to the rumen.
-This in turn helps to keep the rumen pH more stable reducing the severity of the acidosis.
+This in turn helps to keep the rumen pH more stable reducing the risk of acidosis.